Hansh-1484519/portfolio-1/README.md

-# Beth Ding's personal portfolio
+# Hansh Raj's personal portfolio

 This is the original version of the website.
 Blog component will not be updated on this repo.

-Visit full version of this website at https://wenrrrbeth.github.io/portfolio/
+Visit full version of this website at https://hanshrajsharma-portfolio.netlify.app/